cafeibit/Azure-Data-Engineering/readme.md

  * <a href="#section4">Use Azure Synapse serverless SQL pools for transforming the data in the lake</a>

  * <a href="#section6">Serve the data from Azure Synapse serverless SQL pool</a>

+ * Design a Modern Data Warehouse using Azure Synapse Analytics

+ * Analyze data in a relational data warehouse

+ * Use data loading best practices in Azure Synapse Analytics

+ * Optimize data warehouse query performance in Azure Synapse Analytics

+ * Integrate SQL and Apache Spark pools in Azure Synapse Analytics

  * <a href="#section7">Work with Data Warehouses using Azure Synapse Analytics by developer features</a>

  * <a href="#section8">Use data loading best practices in Azure Synapse Analytics</a>

  * <a href="#section9">Manage and monitor data warehouse activities in Azure Synapse Analytics</a>

+ * <a href="">Analyze and optimize data warehouse storage in Azure Synapse Analytics</a>

+ * <a href="">Secure a data warehouse in Azure Synapse Analytics</a>

 # Perform data engineering with Azure Synapse Apache Spark Pools